hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

  *
  * ### Effects
  * This distributes tokens from the balance of one or more sending account(s) to the balance
  * of one or more recipient accounts.
-Accounts will receive the tokens in one of four ways.
+Accounts MAY receive the tokens in one of four ways.
  *
- *  - An account already associated to the token to be distributed will receive the
+ *  - An account already associated to the token to be distributed SHALL receive the
  *    airdropped tokens immediately to the recipient account balance.<br/>
  *    The fee for this transfer SHALL include the transfer, the airdrop fee, and any custom fees.
- *  - An account with available automatic association slots will be automatically
+ *  - An account with available automatic association slots SHALL be automatically
- *    associated to the token, and immediately receive the airdropped tokens to the
+ *    associated to the token, and SHALL immediately receive the airdropped tokens to the
  *    recipient account balance.<br/>
  *    The fee for this transfer SHALL include the transfer, the association, the cost to renew
  *    that association once, the airdrop fee, and any custom fees.
- *  - An account with "receiver signature required" set will have a "Pending Airdrop" created
+ *  - An account with "receiver signature required" set SHALL have a "Pending Airdrop" created
  *    and must claim that airdrop with a `claimAirdrop` transaction.<br/>
  *    The fee for this transfer SHALL include the transfer, the association, the cost to renew
  *    that association once, the airdrop fee, and any custom fees.
 If the pending airdrop is not
  *    claimed immediately, the `sender` SHALL pay the cost to renew the token association, and
  *    the cost to maintain the pending airdrop, until the pending airdrop is claimed or cancelled.
- *  - An account with no available automatic association slots will have a "Pending Airdrop"
+ *  - An account with no available automatic association slots SHALL have a "Pending Airdrop"
  *    created and must claim that airdrop with a `claimAirdrop` transaction.<br/>
  *    The fee for this transfer SHALL include the transfer, the association, the cost to renew
  *    that association once, the airdrop fee, and any custom fees.
 If the pending airdrop is not